bcgov/digital-trust-toolkit/applications/application-mac.md

 * Self-assessed TSM performance indicators MUST be reported to MAC annually using a presentation request.
 Amendments to this requirement are offered to high TSM performers and described in the [TSM Primer]( https://mining.ca/wp-content/uploads/dlm_uploads/2021/04/TSM-Primer-English.pdf) under the section labelled _Optional Reporting and Verification Process_

-1. Using the established connection, Mining Association of Canada (MAC) MUST receive a verification request from the business entity.
+1. Using the established connection, MAC MUST receive a verification request from the business entity.
 2. Continuing from step 1, the business entity MUST provide **all of the attributes** in the presentation proposal as outlined in the [TSM Protocol Credential Governance](https://github.com/bcgov/bc-vcpedia/blob/main/credentials/credential-tsm-protocol.md#261-schema-definition)
-3. Mining Association of Canada (MAC) will receive and review the proposal consisting of self-assessed TSM performance scores or verified TSM performance scores.
+3. MAC will receive and review the proposal consisting of self-assessed TSM performance scores or verified TSM performance scores.
-4. Mining Association of Canada (MAC) will receive and review the proposal consisting of self-assessed TSM score information to determine that the condition of membership has been discharged.
+4. MAC will receive and review the proposal consisting of self-assessed TSM score information to determine that the condition of membership has been discharged.
 5. Any clarification questions can be asked via the secure messaging function
 6. Annual self-assessments MUST be submitted through presentation requests
 7. Once all data is submitted and correct, MAC will offer the credential to the business entity